-This is the fourth run of this workshop following its successful first run for the West London Mental Health Trust Personality Disorder Service on 30th April 2018.
+This is the fifth run of this workshop following its successful first run for the West London Mental Health Trust Personality Disorder Service on 30th April 2018.

 Decades of psychotherapy research demonstrates that the therapeutic relationship is fundamental to good outcomes in any therapy.
 Yet problems and ruptures to the therapeutic relationship are common and stressful, and they can present challenges to therapists across all levels of experience.
 Understanding and formulating problems in the relationship and making them the focus of collaborative dialogue are all essential components of successfully addressing them.